anuyts/anuyts.github.io/reading.md

 ### General

 * The [nLab](https://ncatlab.org) is a kind of Wikipedia for type theory and category theory.
 The accessibility of its articles varies wildly, but in any case it's always a good place to start looking for literature pointers.
+* The [1lab](https://1lab.dev/) is a "formalised, cross-linked reference resource for cubical methods in Homotopy Type Theory", but also contains an [introduction to type theory](https://1lab.dev/1Lab.intro.html) and a formalization of category theory.
+The 1lab pages' source files are literate Agda files: they are both valid markdown and valid Cubical Agda files.
 * When you've found an interesting paper, its bibliography is a good place to look for related *older* papers.
 Using Google Scholar or the publisher's websites, you can also get a list of *newer* papers citing the current one, thus browsing the citation graph in reverse direction.

 ### Introduction to Category Theory

 * An accessible and very thorough introduction to category theory:
   <https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/>
-* Especially relevant for side effects: a brief but very illuminating text by H. Kleisli about the Kleisli category:
+* Especially relevant for monads & side effects: a brief but very illuminating text by H. Kleisli about the Kleisli category:
   <http://www.ams.org/journals/proc/1965-016-03/S0002-9939-1965-0177024-4/S0002-9939-1965-0177024-4.pdf>
   You can understand monads in functional programming as follows: pure programs (without side effects) are arrows in the category `Type` of types and functions; effectful programs (with side effects) in monad `T : Type -> Type` are arrows in the Kleisli category of `T`.
 * A text about monads and universal algebra from a mathematical viewpoint, by Anthony Voutas: